-Emergency Services Health provides benefits for a broad range of recognised Complementary Therapies within extras cover.
-Complementary Therapies continue to rise in popularity as an alternative or adjunctive option in the treatment of many conditions, as well as assisting in the maintenance of good health.
+Emergency Services Health provides benefits for a range of recognised Complementary Therapies within extras cover.

 In an area where the qualifications and skills of service providers can vary considerably, we employ the services of the Australian Regional Health Group (ARHG), an organisation providing expertise in the recognition of health service providers who assist 24 health funds around Australia.
 The ARHG applies a rigorous and well-considered criteria to the acceptance of the individual therapies and service providers, giving confidence to health funds and their members.